DataTable Component

 open Partas.Solidopen Partas.Solid.TanStack.Tableopen Fable.Coreopen Fable.Core.JsInterop

-must have a property to receive the table
+The DataTable must have a property to receive the table object from tanstack.

 There are different ways to define an optional constructor parameter in F#, but my